Moving to Dubai

 • Consider your monthly income and expenses to determine how much you can afford to spend on rent.

 • Dubai has a variety of neighborhoods.
-Consider factors such as proximity to your workplace and lifestyle preferences when choosing a location.
+However, consider factors such as proximity to your workplace and lifestyle preferences when choosing a location.

-• Use online real estates platforms such as Property Finder, Bayut, and Dubizzle to search for available apartments.
+• Use online real estate platforms such as Property Finder, Bayut, and Dubizzle to search for available apartments.

 • A real estate agent can help you find available apartments that meet your requirements and negotiate with the landlord on your behalf.